Legal advice for GP practices

 - Admission, retirement and expulsion of partners

 When partners join, leave or retire, it needs to be on terms that protect your practice from risk.
 As partners approach retirement they may also wish to reduce their clinical hours (and their profit share in the practice) whilst retaining their original ownership share in the premises (and their entitlement to receive the notional rent).
-Our corporate and property law experts can make sure that your partnership agreement allows for these changes – and vary it when new circumstances arise.
+Our healthcare experts can make sure that your partnership agreement allows for these changes – and vary it when new circumstances arise.

 - Practice restructuring

-As the demands on healthcare professionals grow, it is crucial to make sure that your premises meet the standards imposed by the Care Quality Commission as well as the growing demands of the patients.
-Our commercial property and construction & engineering teams can advise you on all aspects of property development, from the planning stage through to implementation.
+As the demands on healthcare professionals grow, it is crucial to make sure that your premises meet the standards imposed by the Care Quality Commission as well as the growing demands of your patients.
+Our healthcare lawyers can advise you on all aspects of property acquisition, refurbishment and development, from the planning stage through to implementation.
 Find out more about how we can help here.

 - Acting for GP practices in Bath and the South West on retirement and sale of practice